C2DH/histograph/README.md

 # Ingesting data

 Histograph is barely useful without data.
 Data ingestion is a multi step process.
-We have provided a sample script that executes all steps of the process using _Pride and prejudice_ book as a toy corpus.
+We have provided a sample script that executes all steps of the process using _War and Peace_ book as a toy corpus.
 The script is well documented and can be used as a starting point for developing a custom ingestion pipeline.

-The script is located in `scripts/examples/prepare_pride_and_prejudice_db.sh`.
+The script is located in `scripts/examples/prepare_war_and_peace_db.sh`.
 It can be run as follows:

 ```shell
 scripts/examples/prepare_pride_and_prejudice_db.sh ~/tmp_dir